-The tried-and-true solution is chicken wire.
-Enclose bulbs in a small wire cage, above.
-Or plant the bulbs, then tack the wire flat over the surface of the ground.
+The tried-and-true solution to keeping squirrels away is chicken wire.
+Enclose bulbs in a small wire cage or plant the bulbs, then tack the wire flat over the surface of the ground.
 A layer of mulch will conceal the chicken wire.

-Sitting at room temperature -- as they often do when people forget to plant them -- most bulbs will lose viability by December, if not sooner.
+Sitting at room temperature, as they often do when people forget to plant them, most bulbs will lose viability by December, if not sooner.
 Bulbs slowly but steadily decline until they're planted, so it's best to plant as soon as you get them.
-September and October are ideal.
+September and October are ideal times to plant bulbs.
 Regardless of timing, make sure you discard any bulbs that are shriveled, rotten, or soft.
 Plant only firm, healthy bulbs.

 In warmer climates, say Zone 8 or higher, potted bulbs can be left out all winter.
 In colder zones, place the pots in an unheated garage or shed.
 Or place them next to your home's foundation, then pile mulch deeply around and on top of them.
 Uncover or bring them outside in early spring.

-Garden retailers generally sell tender bulbs such as gladiolus, below, freesia, tuberrose, dahlia, canna, caladium, and calla lilies in spring, when they can be planted without danger of an impending freeze.
-In fall, dig them up and store them in dry peat moss, and keep them cool -- never frozen -- until spring.
+Garden retailers generally sell tender bulbs such as gladiolus, below, freesia, tuberose, dahlia, canna, caladium, and calla lilies in spring, when they can be planted without danger of an impending freeze.
+In fall, dig them up and store them in dry peat moss, and keep them cool—never frozen—until spring.
 Or simply discard them.

 Yes.
 Wait until the foliage has died down in summer.
 Then dig up the bulb and immediately replant it in its new location.
 Some naturalizing bulbs, especially daffodils, benefit from transplanting when old, overcrowded clumps cease blooming.
 Dig up these clumps, separate the individual bulbs, and replant them several inches apart.
 They should start to bloom again in a couple of years.